 It may be especially worth that effort to get into the habit of napping in order to benefit our heart health.
 Research published in the Journal of Applied Physiology suggested that an afternoon nap can provide cardiovascular benefits, including lower blood pressure.
 Timing is also important, and so is being able to actually fall asleep (not just lying there resting); the time period between lights out and the onset of actual sleep was associated with the largest acute reduction in blood pressure.(1)

-As I wrote here, here are a few basic guidelines if you’re a novice napper:
+As I wrote here, a few basic guidelines if you’re a novice napper might help: